Canon T8i vs Pentax K-70

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel T8i and Pentax K-70 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 Both the T8i and the K-70 are recent models that are part of the current product line-up.
 The K-70 replaced the earlier Pentax K-50, while the T8i followed on from the Canon T7i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.
+Further information on the features and operation of the T8i and K-70 can be found, respectively, in the Canon T8i Manual (free pdf) or the online Pentax K-70 Manual.

 So how do things add up?
 Is the Canon T8i better than the Pentax K-70 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.